 The American Studies Association (ASA) and the Japanese Association for American Studies (JAAS), with support from the Japan-United States Friendship Commission (JUFSC), are pleased to announce a competition open to ASA members (U.S. citizens).
-We plan to select two ASA delegates (pending funding) for participation in the annual JAAS conference to be held at Prefectural University of Kumamoto on Japan’s Kyushu Island from June 4-5, 2016 .
+We plan to select two ASA delegates (pending funding) for participation in the annual JAAS conference to be held at Waseda University, Tokyo, June 3-4, 2017.
 We invite proposals for papers to be presented at the JAAS conference and for the two-day pro-seminars in Japan.
 The dates of two pro-seminars are not set yet.
 The award covers round trip airfare to Japan, housing, and modest daily expenses.

 The members of the ASA-JAAS Project Advisory Committee and the International Committee of JAAS will choose the delegates by collaborative assessment and selection.
 Two-day pro-seminars will be held, most likely after the JAAS conference, which will enable JAAS scholars to participate.
 Themes of the pro-seminars will be connected to the papers delegates present at JAAS.
 The ASA delegates will collaborate with the International Committee of JAAS in finalizing the format of the pro-seminars and will be responsible for participating in scholarly exchanges with JAAS members, from graduate students (including those who may not yet be JAAS members) to senior scholars.
 Under the proposed project, the ASA delegates will tentatively spend two days at the JAAS conference, two days in their pro-seminars, plus travel time, for a total of about a week.